 It wasn’t until a little way down the road that I discovered the concept of minimalism and when I learned a little more about it, I felt like I was on my way there already because of my change of perspective with my clothing.

-I had decided that this was a journey I was meant to take, but I didn’t feel like my brain was in it—even though my heart was.
+I had decided this was a journey I was meant to take, but I didn’t feel like my brain was in it—even though my heart was.
 I went on to graduate from UNM and stayed in New Mexico.
 My dream of working in film to become a screenwriter was more realistic in New Mexico than if I’d moved back to L.A.
 Fortunately, I landed a great film job just months after graduating.

 2. Minimalism isn’t just for your home life.